| JERUSALEM--THE CITY OF THE LAW Palestine is a small strip of land between the mountains of Syria

 soldiers of the Emperor Titus promptly set fire to this center of

+the old Jewish faith.
+But the city of Jerusalem was spared.
+Palestine however continued to be the scene of unrest.
 The Romans who were familiar with all sorts of races of men and

 who ruled countries where a thousand different divinities were